rmourey26/chatgpt-x-dalle/readme.md

 ## Features
 - User-friendly interface for making requests to the OpenAI API
 - Responses are displayed in a chat-like format
-- Select Models (Davinci, Codex, Create Image) based on your needs
+- Select from models GPT-3.5-tubo, GPT-3, Codex, and DALLE image
 - Highlight code syntax

 ## Technologies Used